flathub/flathub/README.md

 Flatpak wrapper for Minion, a premier addon manager.

 ## Information
 This version of Minion is using Java.
-As it requires JavaFX and it's not provided by OpenJDK it was settled to use [Azul Zulu JRE FX 8](https://www.azul.com/downloads/?version=java-8-lts&os=linux&architecture=x86-64-bit&package=jre-fx) as it provided all the needed libraries.
+As it requires JavaFX and it's not provided by OpenJDK it was settled to use [Bellsoft Liberica JRE 8](https://bell-sw.com/pages/downloads/) as it provided all the needed libraries.

 It is also compatible with a flatpak installation of ESO through flatpak Steam.